BYU-CS312/byu-cs312-content-public/discord.md

 You can always leave the server at any time (and, in particular, when the class is over.)

+## Setup

+Once you have joined the CS 312 server, you will only have access to the "welcome" channel.
+To get access to the other channels, please type `@ta` followed by your preffered first name and last name (e.g. `@ta Shane Reese`).

+The `@ta` will notify the TAs of your message.
+They will then set your server nickname (the name your classmates will see) to the name you provide.
+They will also add you to the other channels on the server.

+We also encourage you to set your avatar (the image associated with your account) to a picture of yourself.

+Consider this a professional chat forum.
+Present yourself accordingly.

 ## Forum Guidelines